khuynhtroc/tkdc.vn/_posts/dogs/2020-10-27-how-to-train-a-husky-dog.md

 ---
 layout: post
 title: "How to Train a Husky Dog?"
 summary: The Sibir or hereafter referred to as Husk is a beautiful, independent, active and intelligent breed.
 Although this breed has a gentle temperament and affection, training a Husky is not easy.
-Husky dogs have a pack habit, so they will always challenge your "leadership" position and your limit.
+Husky dogs have a pack habit, so they will always challenge your leadership position and your limit.
 Your husky will be destructive if not allowed to exercise.
 To avoid undesirable experiences of keeping a husky, it is important to understand his temper so that training is appropriate for all situations.
 author: phamhuong
 categories: [ Dogs ]
 tags: dog